jupyterhub/repo2docker-action/README.md

 Read the full docs on repo2docker for more information:  https://repo2docker.readthedocs.io

+The only docker registry supported at the moment is Dockerhub.

 ## Recommended Usage

 You must copy the contents of your repository to use this action as illustrated below: